KLIA. Kuala Lumpur International Airport, voted the world’s best. In 2004.

 You won’t find that body in one piece

 Summer of 2013.
 My last memory of dai bat.
-At some point on that trip, I had shared with him my new enthusiasm for herbal eggs.
+I had shared with him my new enthusiasm for herbal eggs.
 Soy-kissed hard-boiled eggs that would be prepared in large batches at my mother’s Taoist temple.
-I told him Wikipedia made it sound complicated. dai bat shook his head, his signature move.
+I told him Wikipedia made its preparation sound complicated. dai bat shook his head, his signature move.
 With his toothless grin, he said

 He began listing the herbs with his fingers, one by one.

 One afternoon, we were returning from a visit with cousins.
 I smelled a distinct bitter aroma coming from the kitchen.
 To my absolute surprise, I found the slow-cooker bubbling and steaming.
-I looked inside and saw a dozen marbled-brown eggs dancing about in a dark bath of herbs.
+Inside, a dozen marbled-brown eggs danced about in a dark bath of herbs.
 I squealed in delight.